allegheny-computer-science-thesis-2019/project3-starter/README.md

 # cs600f2019-project3

-This repository contains the starter files for peer editing assignments in Computer Science 600 Fall 2019.
+This repository contains the starter files for peer review assignments in Computer Science 600 Fall 2019.
 You are to use this repository for all peer editing tasks in this course.
 To learn more about the peer editing exercises, please visit the course syllabus found in [Computer Science 600 Fall 2019 GitHub